This article may contain compensated links. Please read disclaimer for more info.

 Ath #6 there’s the Mère Catherine Restaurant, founded in 1793 replacing a 15th-century old presbytery.
 In this bistro, guests could play wooden billiards.
 An old postcard shows the Mère Catherine and the pool players posing in front of the bistro.

 Rue des Saules, was called in the 15th century the Chemin de la Saussaie and it traversed swampy lands where willow trees (saules in French) grew.
-Take the second intersection with Rue Cortot.
+For this Montmartre walking tour, we are going to take the second intersection with Rue Cortot.

-Renoir is perhaps its most illustrious guest.
+Auguste Renoir was perhaps its most illustrious guest.
 He rented a studio and stables in the left-wing in 1876 to store Le Moulin de la Galette, the extra-large painting he was working in.

-The rarely crowded museum has collections on the history of the village (the section on cabarets is very interesting).
+The rarely crowded museum has collections on the history of the village (the section on cabarets, for example, is very interesting).
 The setting is very romantic and from the exterior areas, you are treated to excellent views over the vineyard of Montmartre.
 Take a drink in the wonderful café in the garden, immortalized by artists like Renoir in The Swing.

-After the visit of Musée de Montmartre turn left on Rue du Mont-Cenis.
+After the visit of Musée de Montmartre, this Montmartre walking tour turns left on Rue du Mont-Cenis.
 This street was once a very steep path, only accessible to pedestrians and mules, which allowed from the 12th century to access the hill by its northern slope.
-It linked the Abbeys of Montmartre and the Abbey of Saint-Denis.
+It linked the Abbey of Montmartre to the Abbey of Saint-Denis.

-The Montmartre vineyards, whose official name is Clos-Montmartre, perpetrates the memory and tradition of Montmartre’s vineyards that used to cover these slopes.
+The Montmartre vineyards of Rue Sait Vincent, whose official name is Clos-Montmartre, perpetrates the memory and tradition of the many vineyards that used to cover these slopes.

-This vineyard was planted in 1933 to prevent any new construction on the grounds of an abandoned open-air dance hall called Le Parc de la Belle Gabrielle.
-This vineyard today “includes the most classic varieties from the wine provinces of France, as well as a selection of vigorous and fertile hybrids.”
+This vineyard in Rue Saint Vincent was planted in 1933 to prevent any new construction on the grounds of an abandoned open-air dance hall called Le Parc de la Belle Gabrielle.
+This vineyard today includes “the most classic varieties from the wine provinces of France, as well as a selection of vigorous and fertile hybrids”.
 The whole is embellished by decorative plantations.